Florence E. Wall: Cosmetic chemistry

-In 1943 Wall became technical editor for General Aniline and Film Corporation, and moved to Easton, Pa.
-In 1945, she returned to New York as technical editor for the Ralph L. Evans Associate laboratories.
+In 1943, Wall became technical editor for General Aniline & Film Corporation, and moved to Easton, Pa.
+In 1945, she returned to New York as technical editor for the Ralph L. Evans Associates laboratories.
 By 1947, she had returned to freelance consulting.

 Recognition

 She was a Fellow of the American Institute of Chemists, a member of the American Chemical Society (in the Paint and Varnish Division), the Society of Medical Jurisprudence, the Society of Cosmetic Chemists, and the History of Science Society.
 She was the first person to present a paper on cosmetics to the American Chemical Society.
 She was also active in the Women's Advertising Club of New York.

 On December 13, 1956, she received the 9th Medal of the Society of Cosmetic Chemists, given as "our highest award for outstanding contributions to the science and art of cosmetics."
 She was the first woman to receive the medal.

 She was inducted into the Cosmetology Hall of Fame at the New York World's Fair in 1965.